 When people turn from God to exalting themselves and their own wisdom, God will give them over to their wanderings.
+(1.)
 The first level of such self-focus is sensuality.
-Instead of focusing outwardly toward God, their focus becomes inward.
+Instead of focusing outward toward God as their Source of life, their focus turns inward.
 They become more aware of their inner feelings and desires, and turn toward fulfilling these sensual desires.
 The lusts of their hearts lead them into behaviors that are judged by God to be unclean or sinful.
 Furthermore, they dishonor or devalue their bodies by attempting to fulfill their lusts in ways that are inappropriate (vs. 24).
 For example, wanting to be loved and sexually gratified, they do not honor their bodies by reserving them for a covenant partner in marriage.
-Rather, they give themselves away to another in lust, and in so doing they dishonor the precious gift that the sexual relationship was meant to be, cheapening it and themselves.
-Promiscuity also exposes them to the possibility of disease, which can be hugely damaging.
-Or, they may choose to gratify the sensual desires of taste and eating, and destroy their health by over indulgence.
+Rather, they give themselves away to another in lust, and in so doing they devalue and dishonor the precious gift that the sexual relationship was meant to be, cheapening it and themselves.
+Promiscuity also exposes them to the possibility of disease, which can be hugely damaging to their bodies.
+Or, they may choose to gratify the sensual desires of taste and eating, and destroy their health by over-indulgence.
 They become fat and their bodies pay the price for their sin.
 Drunkenness is a further extension of this same principle.
 People drink to excess to alter their mood.
 In so doing, their inhibitions and judgment becomes impaired.
-They tend to do things that they would never do when sober, thus dishonoring themselves, and endangering their physical safety.
-These are natural avenues of sensual pleasure, removed from safe, healthy boundaries.
-They become an unhealthy focus in the person's life, as they attempt to fill the emptiness they feel inside, which only God can truly supply (Eph.
+They tend to do things that they would never do when sober, thus dishonoring themselves, and endangering their physical health and safety by what they introduce into their bodies, and by the consequences that often follow.
+These are all natural avenues of sensual pleasure, which are removed from safe, healthy boundaries.
+They become an unhealthy focus in the person's life, as they attempt to fulfill the emptiness they feel inside, which only God can satisfy (Eph.
 4:17-19).